gSchool/ada-developer-skills/03-unit3-roundtable-guides/07-wk17-tic-tac-toe.md

 #### Tic Tac Toe
 * What has been the most difficult part about Tic Tac Toe?
 And how did you over come it?
 * What is the role of `useState` in this project?
+* How are callback functions being used in this project?
+Can someone share an example?
 * Let’s have a volunteer or two share their code for Wave 1.
 Anyone for Wave 2?

 #### Event Handling